Conditions

 The beat

-function is a great place to start.
-Let’s play a clap on the start of the bar:
+function is a great to start with because it is also very simple.
+Let's play a clap on the start of the bar:

 Let's add another beat to the equation.
 It will now also play on the following beat of the bar:

 You get it.
-Other functions work similarly.
-These functions are cool but you might have guessed already that you can craft your own functions yourself if you are clever enough :) If you think of some cool functions to add, I’ll be more than happy to include them into Sardine.
+Other functions are working in a similar fashion.
+These functions are cool but you might have guessed already that you can craft your own functions yourself if you are clever enough :) If you think of some cool functions to add, I'll be more than happy to include them into Sardine :)